UniMath/agda-unimath/src/analysis/convergent-series-metric-abelian-groups.lagda.md

       ( has-limit-partial-sum-convergent-series-Metric-Ab)
 ```

-### A series converges if and only if it converges after dropping a finite number of terms
+### A series converges if it converges after dropping a finite number of terms

 ```agda
 module _